conda/conda/docs/source/install/config.rst

 overrides any in the home directory.

 Note: A .condarc file can also be used in an administrator-controlled installation to override the users’ configuration.
-Please see :doc:`admin`.
+Please see :doc:`central`.

 The conda configuration file can be used to change: